GYG-be/gyg-be.github.io/_posts/2016-08-31-Burn-It-Down.markdown

 Remodeling, re-appliance-ing, re-customizing homes is a completely banal idea, but it is a significant standard, structural, strategic ADVANTAGE of residential construction that we should not ignore, any more than we should ignore how water expands when it freezes or runs downhill.
 We should ask if the basic shell of idea re-saleable like a 20' shipping container or is the cute little quirky rat's nest a disgusting liability somebody will have to handle in hazmat suits, like a hoarder's collection of potentially hazardous, too-precious-to-part-with trash?

-BTW ... have you tried on a [20' shipping container](http://www.ebay.com/bhp/20-ft-shipping-container) recently?
+BTW ... have you tried a [20' shipping container](http://www.ebay.com/bhp/20-ft-shipping-container) on for size recently?
 I'm guessing that a shipping container would fits you better than anything else you will find in the tiny house menagerie of goofball ideas ... and it's probably is a good way to transport any possession you need anywhere in the world [and if you need more things than a 20' shipping container, you might need to re-prioritize and 5S your life] ... and guess what, there's actually a pretty vibrant MARKET for used shipping containers, regardless of what kind of hipster slob you are.